 Understanding the philosophical gap between these two tools is the most important step before comparing features.

-Quillly is a dedicated AI-powered blog automation platform built around a "Ghostwriter" interface that abstracts the entire content pipeline — LLM selection, image generation, SEO optimization, and CMS publishing — into a single, unified UI .
-You configure a brand voice profile, connect your CMS, and start publishing.
+Quillly is a dedicated AI-powered blog automation platform with a 4-step AI process — research, plan, write, and verify — that handles the entire content pipeline in a single, unified interface.
+You configure a brand voice profile, connect your domain via reverse proxy, and start publishing to your own URL.
 No API key juggling, no node configuration, no code.

 n8n is an open-source, node-based workflow automation engine .
 It connects APIs, large language models, Google Sheets, image generators, and content management systems through a visual canvas.
 It can absolutely power an automated blog writing workflow — but it requires you to architect that workflow yourself .